 Hacking and Extending: Ruby Plugins

-- Plugins In Modules — where to put plugins, how to sync to clients
+- Plugins In Modules — Where to put plugins, and how to sync them to clients.

 - Writing Custom Facts